Digital Marketing & Consulting

 Virtually everybody is online during this crisis.
 But they are not only online.
 Many of us use our mobile phones as our 2nd (or for some even as the 1st) screen while keeping the TV or Radio running in the foreground or background.

 TV audiences are growing, but many TV stations are faced with a conundrum.
-They have large audiences but a sensitive topic that many brands don’t want to risk to advertise against.
+They have large audiences but a sensitive topic that many brands don’t want to risk advertising against.

 Now is the time for the bold and empathic marketer to create a marketing campaign that can sit well in between Coronavirus-related news.
 It’s not an easy task to do, and it really depends on your business, but when done right, it can bring good results with smaller than normal costs.